beaucharman/samurai/README.md

 **Alter the `.htaccess` file currently in this directory**

-It is inspired by the .htaccess file found in http://html5boilerplate.com/, with a few other goodies, bu not all of it is needed for every project.
+It is inspired by the .htaccess file found in http://html5boilerplate.com/, with a few other goodies, but not all of it is needed for every project.

-**Use elements from the `wp-config-sample.php` in this directory as needed... or just the whole thing**
+**Use elements from the `wp-config.php` in this directory as needed... or just the whole thing**

 Some nice deployment configurations, house cleaning and security stuff in there.